lf-/gankra.github.io/blah/deinitialize-me-maybe/index.md

 * `clone x`: deep copy x
 * `y.clone_from(&x)`: update `y` to be a clone of `x` without dropping `y`

 A **variable** is any location in memory, but by default we will assume they are normally scoped local (stack) variables.
 Variables may be initialized or uninitialized.
-We say that initialized variables *own* their values, because they are the only that that *specific* instance lives in memory.
+We say that initialized variables *own* their values, because they're the only location in memory where that *specific* instance can be found.
 Variables *logically* don't share memory locations with any other variable (but the compiler can still merge them as an optimization).

 When we **construct** a value we create a new instance of its type (call the type's constructor), and initialize a variable with the value.
 Generally we will just write this as `x = MyType(...)`.
 To be extra clear, we will write `let x = MyType(...)` when we are creating the variable at the same time, and `relet x = MyType(...)` when we are *reinitializing* an uninitialized variable.
 Assignment without `let` or `relet` will be intentionally ambiguous, and we will discuss how that surface syntax in our language might be "desugarred".